Stormwater fee will help update system, reduce sewage into river

 Katzenmoyer said at Monday’s meeting that Harrisburg’s outdated, aging combined water system (which carries both storm and waste water), decades of deferred maintenance and unfunded government mandates, are several reasons why a fee is so urgent and preferable to alternative revenue sources that included the possibility of wastewater hikes.

-“I believe that the impact to the environment, the impact to public health, makes this fee important,” said Friends of Midtown member, Annie Hughes.
+“I believe that the impact to the environment, the impact to public health, makes this fee important,” Friends of Midtown member Annie Hughes said.
 “It’s not so much the need for the fee or that they have a right to collect it, it’s more – how does it play out?”

 Right now, Capital Region Water is looking for public feedback about how the fee is determined, how potential credits for green-minded properties might work and what specific concerns residents have.